-- In Gravity Falls, Dipper has a Precocious Crush on Wendy, who instead hooked up with Robbie; they eventually broke up.
+- In Gravity Falls, Dipper has a Precocious Crush on Wendy, who instead dated Robbie; they eventually broke up.
 Meanwhile Mabel has a new crush all the time, but for one reason or another they rarely work out.
 (Of those who reciprocate: one turned out to be a bunch of gnomes while another was a merman who had to return to the sea.)

 - Hey Arnold! is pretty fond of this: Helga likes Arnold, but he first likes Ruth and then Lila, who's also admired by several other boys in their grade, but she wants to be Just Friends with them and instead likes Arnold's similar yet somewhat creepy cousin Arnie.
 Meanwhile Brainy almost certainly likes Helga, as did Stinky in one episode, and off to the side you have Curly chasing Rhonda and other implied couples.
 Did we mention most of these characters are only about nine?

 - The only really consistent, reciprocal romance on the show (other than Arnold's grandparents) seems to be the Ship Tease between Gerald and Phoebe, and even they've had occasional other Love Interests.
 There was also Harold and Big Patty, the two Jerk with a Heart of Gold former bullies, who actually seemed to be dating.
 It was kind of surprising, given Harold's immaturity.
 (And the fact that he was formerly Ship Teased with Rhonda.)